anuvindhs/challenge-lab-aws/README.md

 ```

 ### Step 8.
 Cloud-Watch
-**Cloud watch** is a good way to monitor logs in EC2, I have wriiten a blog on this (How to **deliver logs to CloudWatch from Ec2** - [iCTPro.co.nz](https://ictpro.co.nz/how-to-monitor-unauthorized-ssh-attempts-on-your-server-get-email-alert-100-days-of-cloud-day-12/?utm_source=rss&utm_medium=rss&utm_campaign=how-to-monitor-unauthorized-ssh-attempts-on-your-server-get-email-alert-100-days-of-cloud-day-12), [dev.to](https://dev.to/aws-builders/how-to-monitor-unauthorized-ssh-attempts-on-your-server-get-email-alert-7cp)) .
+- **Cloud watch** is a good way to monitor logs in EC2, I have wriiten a blog on this (How to **deliver logs to CloudWatch from Ec2** - [iCTPro.co.nz](https://ictpro.co.nz/how-to-monitor-unauthorized-ssh-attempts-on-your-server-get-email-alert-100-days-of-cloud-day-12/?utm_source=rss&utm_medium=rss&utm_campaign=how-to-monitor-unauthorized-ssh-attempts-on-your-server-get-email-alert-100-days-of-cloud-day-12), [dev.to](https://dev.to/aws-builders/how-to-monitor-unauthorized-ssh-attempts-on-your-server-get-email-alert-7cp)) .
 We can deliver /var/log/apache2/access.log , /var/log/apache2/error.log with this method.
+- We can create a dashboard and add alarms from auto-scaling and for EC2 metrics.